Who was Sawney Bean?

 Sawney starts a backwoods family

 Over the years, Sawney’s family grew.
-Together, he and his wife produced 8 sons, 6 daughters, 18 grandsons, and 14 granddaughters.
-Most were born of incest.
+Together, he and his wife produced 8 sons, 6 daughters, 18 grandsons, and 14 granddaughters – nearly 50 in total.
+Most were born of incest and deformities were common.
 The family shared Sawney’s aversion to manual labor.
 To meet their needs, they hid along the roads at night and ambushed travelers robbing them of their possessions – and their life.

 The Bean family’s victims were robbed, beaten, then murdered.
 Their bodies were drug back to the cave where they were dismembered and eaten.
 Whatever remained was salted and pickled.
 What they didn’t consume or package for later meals was tossed into the ocean.

 The community suspects a killer is in their midst

 Nearby villagers began to notice that many who travelled between Girvan and Ballantrae often went missing.
 In fact, during the prior two decades, several hundred people, including a significant percentage of the local population, had simply vanished while travelling along the roadway.
 When body parts began washing up on the shores near town, their fears were confirmed – someone was killing local travelers.

 Suspicions blossomed and villagers sought someone to blame.
 Unfortunately, although they were familiar with the cave near Bennane Head, they never suspected a 48-person murderous clan lived inside.
 More than one innocent person was falsely accused and inevitably hanged including an innkeeper who was often the last person travelers saw before they disappeared.